-UMSL upperclassman one of two Missouri students named Pat Tillman Scholars
+UMSL upperclassman 1 of 2 Missouri students named Pat Tillman Scholars

 Two University of Missouri students are among the 60 student veterans selected to the 2017 class of Pat Tillman Scholars.
 Heath McClung, Army veteran and University of Missouri-St. Louis engineering student, and Paul Wade, Army veteran, member of the Missouri National Guard and University of Missouri–Columbia law student, each received the award.